 In the News

-A Prelude to Murder: Calling Humans Vermin (external link), a Wall Street Journal op-ed by Michael Abramowitz, director of the Center for the Prevention of Genocide, and Museum Fellow Susan Benesch, on how to counter dangerous speech.
+In A Prelude to Murder: Calling Humans Vermin (external link), Michael Abramowitz, former director of the Center for the Prevention of Genocide, and Museum Fellow Susan Benesch explore how to counter dangerous speech.

 Michael Abramowitz reviews Totally Unofficial: The Autobiography of Raphael Lemkin (external link), the story of the Polish-Jewish refugee who worked to create the 1948 UN genocide convention.

-Listen to CPG Policy Director Cameron Hudson discuss the current situation in the Democratic Republic of the Congo (external link).
+Listen to CPG Acting Director Cameron Hudson discuss the current situation in the Democratic Republic of the Congo (external link).

 Photos and Video